Boxing Helena

-Boxing Helena is a 1993 American avant-garde thriller film directed by Jennifer Lynch and starring Sherilyn Fenn, Julian Sands, and Bill Paxton.
-Before its release, the film's production was hampered by legal battles with Madonna and Kim Basinger, who both backed out of playing Helena.
-The film debuted at the Sundance Film Festival in January 1993 where it was nominated for the Grand Jury Prize for Dramatic Feature.
+Boxing Helena is a 1993 American avant-garde thriller film written and directed by Jennifer Lynch (Note: Credited as Jennifer Chambers Lynch.) from a story by Philippe Caland.
+It stars Sherilyn Fenn, Julian Sands, and Bill Paxton.

+Before its release, the film's production was hampered by legal battles with Madonna and Kim Basinger, who had both backed out of the starring role.
+The film debuted at the Sundance Film Festival in January 1993 and was nominated for the Grand Jury Prize for Dramatic Feature.
 After receiving an NC-17 rating from the MPAA, the film was given an R rating on appeal and released in the United States in September 1993.
-It was a critical and financial failure.
+It was a critical and commercial failure.

 Plot

-Nick Cavanaugh, an Atlanta surgeon, begins moving into his recently deceased mother's lavish home with his girlfriend, Anne.
+Nick Cavanaugh, an Atlanta surgeon, begins moving into his recently deceased mother Marion's lavish home with his girlfriend Anne Garrett.
 However, he remains fixated on his neighbor Helena—a beautiful but shrewish woman with whom he had one intimate experience—although she harbors disdain for him.
 Nick and Anne host a housewarming party and Nick invites Helena, who leaves early with Nick's friend Russell much to his dismay.
 Anne leaves Nick after realizing his obsession with Helena.
 Helena leaves her address book at Nick's house and reluctantly agrees to return the next day to retrieve it.

-After Helena suffers a high-grade tibial fracture in a hit-and-run accident as she attempts to leave on foot, Nick kidnaps her and covertly provides her with illicit medical care in the confines of his home.
+After Helena suffers a high-grade tibial fracture in a hit-and-run accident as she attempts to leave Nick's house on foot, Nick kidnaps her and covertly provides her with illicit medical care in the confines of his home.
 He goes to the extreme of amputating both her legs.
 Later, following her attempt to choke him, Nick goes even further by amputating her arms above the elbow as a means of keeping her under his control.
 Despite Helena being the victim of Nick's kidnapping and mutilation, she dominates the dialogue with constant ridicule of his shortcomings and continues rejecting his affections despite being dependent on him for care.
-She begrudgingly becomes calmer and more accepting of Nick until the unexpected arrival of her boyfriend Ray, who has been searching for the missing Helena, which escalates into a violent altercation that ends with Ray threatening to shoot Nick with a pistol.
+She begrudgingly becomes calmer and more accepting of Nick until the unexpected arrival of her boyfriend Ray O'Malley, who has been searching for the missing Helena, which escalates into a violent altercation that ends with Ray threatening to shoot Nick with a pistol.
 Although Ray leaves after pleas from Helena, Nick is crushed by a falling Venus statue.

-However, it is revealed that Nick's kidnapping of Helena is a vivid napping dream that Nick is having while waiting at the hospital for Helena to recover from emergency surgery.
+However, it is ultimately revealed that Nick's kidnapping of Helena is a vivid napping dream that Nick is having while waiting at the hospital for Helena to recover from emergency surgery.
 In reality, he had called the ambulance and sought proper medical help for her after the accident.
 Later at home in bed with Anne, Nick wakes from a nightmare, still haunted by his love for Helena.